Assesa44/Tanzania-Wells-Functionality-Predictions/README.md

 - Identify key features (e.g., what kind of pump is operating, when it was installed, how it is managed) that drive well functionality.

-- Support National Water Sector Development Strategy by identifying underperforming or non-functional wells using data science tools.
+- Support the National Water Sector Development Strategy by identifying underperforming or non-functional wells using data science tools.

 - Develop a blueprint system that can be adapted for similar water access initiatives globally.

 ---

 ### **StakeHolders**
-- *The Tanzanian Government*: By predicting which wells are functional, non functional or need repairs, the government can have a clear idea of where resources are needed the most and help them drive their Water Development Strategy even further and improve the country's water situation.
+- *The Tanzanian Government*: By predicting which wells are functional, non-functional, or need repairs, the government can have a clear idea of where resources are needed the most and help them drive their Water Development Strategy even further and improve the country's water situation.

 - *External Donors*: These are individuals or institutions who provide resources to help the nation.